prosolotechnologies/prosolo/docs/setupenvironment.md

 - **prosolo_analytical_config.xml**	- configuration file for prosolo-analytical application
 	- init/formatDB **true** will format cassandra database
 	- init/formatES **true** will format elasticsearch indexes
-	- dbconfig - configuration of cassandra database
+	- dbconfig - configuration of cassandra database.
+For shared server use db-host: **52.2.214.133**
 	- scheduler-config/quartz-jobs/job/activated **true** to activate specific job to run based on its schedule
 	- scheduler-config/quartz-jobs/job/on-startup **true** to activate specific job at application startup.
 Used only for testing purposes.